gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 :switch:`-gnatw.I`
   *Disable warnings on overlapping actuals.*

-  This switch disables warnings on overlapping actuals in a call..
+  This switch disables warnings on overlapping actuals in a call.

 .. index:: -gnatwj  (gcc)